c4pp4/gentoo-unity7/docs/build_instructions.md

     * emerge -av1 app-i18n/ibus gnome-base/gnome-menus gnome-base/gnome-session gnome-base/gsettings-desktop-schemas gnome-extra/polkit-gnome x11-libs/gtk+:2 x11-libs/gtk+:3
    ```

+   WARNING: If you don't see a similar message, don't continue with the installation.
+Please create an issue report or write to our Telegram group.

 7. **Update the whole system**:

    `emerge -avuDU --with-bdeps=y @world`